pbsmyth/command-line/lessons.md

     ![Terminal in Mac OS](sections/images/osx_term.png)

-When you see the `$`, you're in the right place.
-We call the `$` the command prompt; the `$` lets us know the computer is ready to receive a command.

-*You can change the color of your Terminal or BashShell background and text by selecting `Shell` from the top menu bar, then selecting a theme from the menu under `New Window`.*
+Please note: You can change the color of your Terminal or BashShell background and text by selecting `Shell` from the top menu bar, then selecting a theme from the menu under `New Window`.

-Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press "Command (⌘)" and the space bar at the same time to pull up Spotlight search, start typing "Terminal," and then hit "Enter" to open a terminal window.
+Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press `Command (⌘)` and the space bar at the same time to pull up Spotlight search, start typing `Terminal,` and then hit `Enter` to open a terminal window.
 This will pull up a terminal window without touching your mousepad.
 For super bonus points, try to navigate like this for the next fifteen minutes, or even the rest of this session—it is tricky and sometimes a bit tiring when you start, but you can really pick up speed when you practice!

 ## Windows

 We won't be using Windows's own non-UNIX version of the command line.
 We installed Git Bash, following [these instructions](https://github.com/DHRI-Curriculum/install/blob/master/sections/git.md), so that we can work in the cross-platform Unix command line for this session.
+Git Bash includes core utilities available on Linux that are not available on Windows.

 1. Look for Git Bash in your programs menu and open.

-2. If you can't find the git folder, just type "git bash" in the search box and select "git bash" when it appears.
+2. If you can't find the git folder, just type `git bash` in the search box and select `git bash` when it appears.

 3. Open the program.

 4. When the terminal pops up, you will likely see either a window with black text over white background or colored text over a black background.You know you're in the right place when you see the `$`.

+Bonus points: if you really want to get the groove of just typing instead of pointing and clicking, you can press `Win (⊞ )` to open the Start menu, start typing `git bash` and then hit `Enter` to open a git bash window.
+This will pull up a command window without touching your mousepad.

 ## Command prompt `$`

 `$`, which we will refer to as the "command prompt," is the place you type commands you wish the computer to execute.
 We will now learn some of the most common commands.

+When you see the `$`, you're in the right place.
+We call the `$` the command prompt; the `$` lets us know the computer is ready to receive a command.

 In the next section, we'll learn how to navigate the filesystem in the command line.